Header Bidding vs. RTB: Two Sides of the Same Coin?

 What is Header Bidding?

-Header bidding is a model that helps publishers sell their ad space by gathering multiple bids at the same time from various sources, such as ad exchanges, ad networks, demand-side platforms (DSPs), and supply-side platforms (SSPs).
+Header bidding is a model that helps publishers sell their ad space by gathering multiple bids simultaneously from various sources, such as ad exchanges, ad networks, demand-side platforms (DSPs), and supply-side platforms (SSPs).
 It offers an alternative to the old-school waterfall method, where bids are processed one at a time.

 Also, while header bidding is a popular method, it’s not the only one within the RTB category, and RTB itself is just one aspect of programmatic advertising.